 The Structured Data Markup Helper can be used to automatically add schema vocabulary to your website without any technical knowledge whatsoever.

-Let’s use Structured Data Markup Helper to markup some elements within this great article we recently posted on our blog.
+Let’s use Structured Data Markup Helper to markup some elements within the Ultimate Guide to Crawl Budget we recently posted on our blog.

 To markup our page, we must set things up first.
 I’ll be using the Structured Data Markup Helper to markup a page containing an article.